 - 14.4.4 There must be a day/night mode for the rear-view mirrors.
-It may be done with a film. - 14.4.5 It is permitted to add cameras on the car and screens inside the cockpit for rear and front/side vision.
-Cameras and screens must have a day/night mode.

-The cameras are allowed to protrude over the maximum height of the car at the condition that a specific allowance is given during Homologation of the car.
+It may be done with a film. - 14.4.5 The usage of a rear-view camera system is mandatory from 2025 onwards.
+The camera and display must have a day/night mode.
+The camera is allowed to protrude over the maximum height of the car at the condition that a specific allowance is given during Homologation of the car.
 The purpose of their design cannot be to provide any aerodynamic benefit.
+The rear-view camera display must be fitted in the cockpit according to Art.
+13.11.2.
+Its fixation must withstand a minimum of 25g deceleration in any direction.